Guide to GVM upgrades: what it is and where to get one

 For a lot of 4X4 owners, a GVM upgrade simply isn’t an option.
 Whether it’s a budget concern, a lack of options for their specific 4X4, or wanting to run a specific accessory that won’t work with the kit.
 Luckily, all hope is not lost and there are a few tricks to keeping weight down.

 The biggest weight saver is ditching the steel bar work for aluminium.
-You’ll give up a little protection, but between a rear bar, front bar, bash plates and a roof rack you can easily save 150kg.
+You’ll give up a little protection, but between a rear bar, front bar, bash plates and a roof rack, you can easily save 150kg.
 Steel long-range fuel tanks can be swapped out for lightweight poly offerings.
 All terrains will typically weigh less than mud terrains.
 Alloy wheels are lighter than steel.
-And lithium power setups will have significant weight savings over old-school AGM offerings.
-Lastly, do you really need an absolute monstrosity of a caravan?
-Even dropping back to a hybrid camper can save 1500kg out of your GCM, and potentially up to 200kg off your towball weight.
+Also, lithium power setups will have significant weight savings over old-school AGM offerings.

-Who you gonna call?
+Who you gonna call for your GVM upgrade?

 Terrain Tamer